 And that’s a Meetup wrap

-We hope that this guide on how to organize and host a great meetup provides you an excellent start.
+We hope that this guide on how to organize and host a great meetup provides you with an excellent start.
 This is just the tip of the iceberg as you’ll discover the world of building a meetup community.
 Remember, a great community is grown from smiles and feelings.
 Content is extremely important.
 But content without conscientious care is dead.
 Provide excellent content but smile and make eye contact with each of your community members and watch what happens.

 Have any questions?
 Ask away!